zxul767/ex-machina/content/blog/cl-macros/index.md

 meters(feet(5) + inches(5))  # => meters(1.65)
 ```

-Though this solution is not bad, it would be great if we could write the above more succintly like this:
+Though this solution is not bad, it would be great if we could write the above more succinctly like this:

 ```bash
 1m + 2ft in m